stechstudio/laravel-jwt/README.md

 4) HTTP Middleware to validate a route-specific JWT
 5) Request macro to easily access route-specific JWT claims

+## Upgrading from version 1

+There are a few breaking changing in version 2, please

 ## Quickstart

 ### Installation